Copano Rickey: 2012-13: two-and-three year old seasons

-2014: Four-year old season
+2014: four-year-old season

 Copano Rickey started the season with his first Grade I race, the February Stakes.
 As the horse was selected for the final open slot of the gate in a 50/50 draw against Keiai Leone, the horse was the least favored to win in a field of 16 horses.
 During the race, the horse was placed in second of the pack, and after taking the lead in the final stretch managed to stave off Hokko Tarumae, who was making a push to take the lead.
 This was the first Grade I victory for both the horse, and jockey Hironobu Tanabe.
 The win payout for that race, 27,210 yen, was the second highest return in JRA GI history since Sand Peeress won the 1989 Queen Elizabeth II Cup.

 Later, the horse was entered in to the Kashiwa Kinen held on May 5, and won.
-In that race, Copano Rickey did not start out well, but moved in to the outside of the pack and started to push up at around the 3rd corner and caught up to the front of the pack by the 4th corner, surpassing the pack on the final stretch and winning the race.
+In that race, Copano Rickey did not start well, but moved in to the outside of the pack and started to push up at around the 3rd corner and caught up to the front of the pack by the 4th corner, surpassing the pack on the final stretch and winning the race.
 The crop was only used twice.
-The race had coincided with the birthday of the owner, Sachiaki Kobayashi, and Tanabe commented that he was relieved that despite the pressure from that fact he was able to win the race.
-Osamu Saito, who wrote an article of the race on web Furlong 2014, noted that those who saw the victory at the February Stakes as a mere fluke would have had to change their minds.
+The race had coincided with the birthday of the owner, Sachiaki Kobayashi, and Tanabe commented that he was relieved that, despite the pressure from that fact, he was able to win the race.
+Osamu Saito, who wrote an article about the race on web Furlong 2014, noted that those who saw the victory at the February Stakes as a mere fluke would have had to change their minds.
 Saito also wrote that he believed that the horse would be a central figure of the Dirt GI/JpnI races in the coming years.

 On November 3, Copano Rickey entered the Japan Breeding Farms' Cup Classic and won.
 After the race, Tanabe commented "I always thought the horse was strong, so whenever I'm told 'your horse is strong', I can only agree to that", showing trust towards the horse.
 The horse's trainer, Murayama, also expressed hope in the horse becoming stronger, stating that "his potential is high, and I believe we can go to a level further."